Riding Mill: Transport

 The village is served by Riding Mill railway station on the Tyne Valley line.
 The line was opened in 1838, and links Newcastle with Carlisle in Cumbria.
 The line follows the course of the River Tyne through Northumberland.

 Passenger services on the Tyne Valley Line are operated by Northern.
 The line is also heavily used for freight.

 Public services

 The only remaining village pub is 'The Wellington' as the two others have closed (The Railway and The Broomhaugh).

+Education

+It is in the catchment area for Queen Elizabeth High School, Hexham.